Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: The KamLAND experiment

 \subsection{Event selection in KamLAND}

 KamLAND performs muon vetos prior to selecting prompt-delayed pairs~(delayed coincidence method) as neutrino events.
-Cosmic-ray muons make bright scintillation events and multiple spallation products, including neutrons.
+Cosmic-ray muons produce events with bright scintillation light and multiple spallation products, including neutrons.
 This makes it challenging to reconstruct the correct vertex and energy of low-energy events and to select prompt-delayed pairs immediately following the muon event.
-Thus, all events within 2\,ms of muons are vetoed.
-However, the 2-ms veto is not enough for showering muons.
-Showering muons generate non-negligible amount of long-lived spallation products such as $^{9}$Li, which has a lifetime of 257.2\,ms. Therefore, KamLAND performs a 2-s whole-volume veto for the showering muons~\citep{KamLAND:2011bnd}.
+Thus, all events within 2\,ms of the arrival time of muons are vetoed.
+However, the 2-ms veto is not enough for high energy muons which make cascade showers in the detector.
+Such muons generate a non-negligible amount of long-lived spallation products such as $^{9}$Li, which has a lifetime of 257.2\,ms. Therefore, KamLAND performs a 2-s whole-volume veto for high energy muons~\citep{KamLAND:2011bnd}.
 Alternatively, a cylindrical cut along the trajectory is applied when the reconstruction quality is good.
-These three muon vetos are determined by the total observed charge, the residual charge, and the quality of muon event reconstruction.
+These three muon vetos are determined by the total observed charge, the residual charge, which means the difference between the observed charge minus the charge that would be expected if the muon simply penetrated the detector, and the quality of muon event reconstruction.